gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales closed his eyes.
 "That's everything the exo can see.
 You'd better back away for this next bit."
-He jerked his head toward the corner of the pilot house when she hesitated.

 Iffy reluctantly retreated a few steps.
 Wales shifted his weight slightly and took his finger off the exoskeleton's data port.

-The guns on Honesty's pauldrons snapped sideways to point at his head.
+The guns on Honesty's pauldrons swivelled to point at his head.
 "Easy," Wales said softly,
 folding the flap of false skin back over his finger.
 "Easy there.